Current business situation

 Visiting Myanmar for market familiarisation and an initial market assessment prior to establishing a representative office or a joint venture arrangement is advisable for a first-hand appreciation of the business environment.

-Australian companies may also wish to contact the Australia Myanmar Chamber of Commerce (AMCC) or the Union of Myanmar Federation of Chambers of Commerce and Industry (UMFCCI) to gain more information about the market and consult other sources available in the links and resources section at the bottom of this page.
+Australian companies may also wish to contact international business chambers or the Union of Myanmar Federation of Chambers of Commerce and Industry (UMFCCI) to gain more information about the market and consult other sources available in the links and resources section at the bottom of this page.

 Banking and Finance

-Securing payment and establishing the credit worthiness of a buyer in Myanmar is challenging.
+However securing payment and establishing the credit worthiness of a buyer in Myanmar is still challenging.
 Australian businesses should ensure that the buyer is able to arrange international payments.
 It is recommended that advice be sought from your bank in Australia on these arrangements.

 Links and resources